hackforla/website/CONTRIBUTING.md

 #### **2.1.a Hack for LA contribution expectations**

-In order to join a [another project within Hack for LA](https://www.hackforla.org/projects/) or work on a `Size: Small`/`Size: Medium`/`Size: Large` label issue within this repo, you need to complete the following:
+In order to join [another project within Hack for LA](https://www.hackforla.org/projects/) or work on a `Size: Small`/`Size: Medium`/`Size: Large` label issue within this repo, you need to complete the following:

 1. `good first issue`
    * Self-assign an issue with the `good first issue` label.